DavidKuna/shopsys/packages/migrations/README.md

     ```
 3. Configure `DoctrineMigrationsBundle` according to its documentation (see https://symfony.com/doc/current/bundles/DoctrineMigrationsBundle/index.html#configuration)

+## Ordering and skipping of migrations
+After first run of `shopsys:migrations:migrate` command is the `migrations_config.yml` file created in your project base root directory.
+It includes all installed migrations ordered by their version number.

+### Change order of migrations
+If you want to change migrations order simply change theirs order in `migrations_config.yml` file.

+### Skip migration
+If you want to skip migration so it is not installed, set skip for appropriate migration to true in `migrations_config.yml` file.

 ## Contributing
 Thank you for your contributions to Shopsys Migrations package.
 Together we are making Shopsys Framework better.